-There are no laws specifically governing or checking inward novel direct investment to spheres.
+There are no laws specifically governing or checking inward direct investment to organisations.
 Investors of both traditional and alternative investments are treated the same in law and are able, in most situations, to participate equally in investments.

 The exceptions are government-owned or managed areas such as some parts of the energy and transport sectors, and in the defence sector.

-Despite no specific legal structure, investors should be aware that spheres have powers to intervene in transactions.
-The following regulations apply to both traditional and alternative investors active in spheres.
+Despite no specific legal structure, investors should be aware that organisations have powers to intervene in transactions.
+The following regulations apply to both traditional and alternative investors active in organisations.

 - Merger Management Rules

-Where inward investment in a sphere involves the acquisition of the sphere, part of the activities of the sphere or the creation of a joint venture that is prone for review in the sphere’s merger management law.
+Where inward investment in an organisation involves the acquisition of the organisation, part of the activities of the organisation, or the creation of a joint venture that is prone for review in the organisation’s merger management law.

 - Public Interest Review Regime